-Applications are open to a range of disciplines and types of artists including but not limited to the visual arts, music/composition, new media, and interdisciplinary arts.
-Artists from all levels in their career who exhibit a strong professional work ethic and a collaborative attitude are invited to apply.
-Artists from New Brunswick are encouraged to apply.
+Applications are open to a range of disciplines and types of artists including but not limited to the visual arts, music/composition, writing, new media, and interdisciplinary arts.
+Artists from all levels in their career who exhibit a strong professional work ethic and a collaborative attitude are encouraged to apply.

 Update my listing